• Skip to main content

 Making Banana Cookies

 • Take 2 to 3 ripe bananas and mash them with a fork until you have enough for the 1 ½ cups.
 Next, weigh or measure the white and light brown sugars into a bowl and set it aside.
-Now you want to weigh or measure the flour, baking powder, baking soda, and salt, running a whisk through to blend.
+Now you want to weigh or measure the flour, baking powder, baking soda, cinnamon, and salt, running a whisk through to blend.

 • Add the butter and sugars to the mixer bowl and beat on a medium speed for about 3 minutes.
 Next, add one egg at a time along with the vanilla extract and maple syrup blending until all is mixed.
 Then add the mashed bananas and combine.